Coffee Knowledge

 Taste and aroma

 Mineral content and purity directly affect the taste and aroma of coffee.
-Too much chlorine or hard minerals can result in a bitter or metallic taste, while soft water can provide a more balanced flavor.
+Too much chlorine or hard minerals can give a bitter or metallic taste, while soft water promotes a more balanced profile.

 -